Sage-Bionetworks/synapsePythonClient/docs/Credentials.rst

     #authtoken = <authtoken>

 To enable this section, uncomment it.
 You will only need to specify either a `username` and `password` pair, or an `authtoken`.
 For security purposes, we recommend that you use `authtoken` instead of your `password`.
 You can generate a personal access token to that can be used in the .synapseConfig as an authtoken at synapse.org under your Settings.
+A token must minimally have the *view* scope to be used with the Synapse Python Client.

 ::